March 25, 2021

 It has never been more important to remember that Girl Scouting is not just what we do, it’s about who we are.
 The health and safety of our members and volunteers, their families, and our staff are of utmost importance.
 It is more vital than ever before to “be a sister to every Girl Scout” and support our communities by helping prevent the spread of the coronavirus.

-NEW: As of October 1, 2020, in-person Girl Scout meetings and one-day activities may continue—at the discretion of all participants involved.
+NEW: As of April 16, 2021, overnight travel may resume—at the discretion of all participants involved.
 All guidelines outlined in Safety Activity Checkpoints must be carefully adhered to in conjunction with CDC, state, and local health guidance and directives.
-We encourage meetings and activities to take place outdoors or, if not possible, in locations that are larger and have good ventilation.
+We encourage lodging to take place outdoors or, if not possible, in locations that are larger and have good ventilation and at 50% capacity.
 Large troops may choose to gather up in smaller groups, such as age-level groups or patrols.
-No overnight activities are permitted until further notice.

-UPDATE: On October 1, 2020, reservations are available at GSGCF properties for in-person Girl Scout troop meetings and one-day activities—at the discretion of all participants involved.
+UPDATE: On April 1, 2021, reservations are available at GSGCF properties for overnight stays—at the discretion of all participants involved.
 All guidelines outlined in Safety Activity Checkpoints must be carefully adhered to in conjunction with CDC, state, and local health guidance and directives.
-We encourage meetings and activities to take place outdoors or, if not possible, in locations that are larger and have good ventilation.
-Contact email@example.com for information on how to request troop meeting or activity space.

 For members who are not comfortable to meet in person, GSGCF and GSUSA will continue to offer virtual and at-home programs and activities to keep our members and families engaged.
 Please check our event calendar regularly for new programs.
 We also encourage troops to meet virtually or offer members options to log in to in-person troop meetings using online meeting tools.

-UPDATE: As of October 1, 2020, overnight activity and domestic and international travel remain suspended until further notice.
-Only one-day activities and trips will be reviewed for approval.
+UPDATE: As of March 25, 2021, international travel remains suspended until further notice.
+Only domestic trips will be reviewed for approval.
 We will continue to evaluate this guideline with updates from CDC, GSUSA, and the State of Florida.

 GSGCF members acknowledge COVID-19 is an extremely contagious virus that spreads easily through person-to-person contact in the community.
 Everyone must take all reasonable precautions to limit exposure for girls, volunteers, families, and the community.
 As with any social activity, participation in Girl Scouts could present the risk of contracting COVID-19.
 While Girl Scouts of Gulfcoast Florida takes every safety and preventative precaution, in no way can we guarantee that COVID-19 infection will not occur through participation in Girl Scout program activities.